RuleBasedIntegration/RuleBasedIntegration.github.io/testProblems.md

 TestRubi["0 Independent test suites"] TestMathematica["0 Independent test suites"]
 ```
-This will create two notebooks showing the problems for which Rubi and Mathematica are unable to produce optimal antiderivative.
+This will create two notebooks showing the problems for which Rubi and Mathematica are unable to produce optimal antiderivatives.
 Click on the [Test Results](/testResults.html) menu option to see how deficient results are displayed in these notebooks.

 If you have several *hours* of computer time available to test the over 72,000 problems in the test-suite, issue the command
 ```mma